ianrose/resources/README.md

 - [Emoji Unicode Tables](http://apps.timwhitlock.info/emoji/tables/unicode): Commonly-supported Emoji that map to standardized Unicode characters
 - [Citysets](http://citysets.co.uk/): A growing collection of free city-based icon sets
 - [Visual Vocabulary](https://github.com/ft-interactive/chart-doctor/raw/master/visual-vocabulary/Visual-vocabulary.pdf): There are so many ways to visualise data - how do we know which one to pick?
 - [HTML5 Pattern](http://html5pattern.com): a source of regularly used regex Input-Patterns.
+- [CSS Reference](http://cssreference.io/): a visual guide to CSS

 ## Utilities